 Through collaboration with Broadmeadow’s second grade teachers, Huang will conduct four, 30-minute workshops in each of the four second grade classrooms on January 5, 12, 19 and 26 from 12:30 to 2:30pm.
 One classroom will learn the lion and gold ring dance; a second, traditional ribbon dancing; and a third, martial arts.
 The fourth classroom will perform a play about the Chinese New Year.
 All second graders will learn to sing a song in Mandarin.

-The lessons taught during the workshops will come together in a 45-minute Chinese New Year Celebration performed by second graders for kindergarteners and first and third graders on February 2 at 1:30pm.
+The lessons taught during the workshops will come together in a 45-minute Chinese New Year Celebration performed by second graders for kindergarteners, first, and third graders on February 2 at 1:30pm.
 The grand finale is an audience sing-along of a Chinese New Year tune sung in Mandarin and using hand gestures.

 NEF Grants Support Fine Arts and Cultural Awareness